 Since the beginning of the year, we have engaged with the corporate governance representatives of stockholders representing a majority of our outstanding common stock about last year's proposal and the current state of our government affairs, activities, and plans.
-Our communications effort resulted in valuable feedback from these stockholders on the matter and have informed our plans.
+Our communications effort resulted in valuable feedback from these stockholders on the matter and have informed our plans to monitor the potential need for additional reporting.